Unlock Your Home’s Equity in Pennsylvania: Bridge Loans Explained

 • Good credit history: A favorable credit score, usually above 650, is important.
 This influences your interest rate and other loan qualifications like the loan-to-value ratio.
 The higher your score, the better the terms you might receive.
 Consider checking with your current mortgage lender, especially if you have a positive payment history, as they may offer bridge loans.

-• Your current home listed for sale: While not always a requirement, some lenders may need proof that your current home is on the market to ensure its sale by the end of the bridge loan term.
+• Currently listed home: While not always a requirement, some lenders may need proof that your current home is on the market to ensure its sale by the end of the bridge loan term.

 How much does a bridge loan cost in Pennsylvania?

 The cost of a bridge loan in Pennsylvania typically includes a higher interest rate compared to a standard mortgage.
-You can expect interest rates to be about 1-3 percentage points above what you might qualify for on a conventional mortgage loan.
+You can expect interest rates to be about 1 to 3 percentage points above what you might qualify for on a conventional mortgage loan.
 Additionally, bridge loans often incur various transaction fees.

 This higher cost is linked to the increased risk for lenders, as there’s a possibility your home may not sell within the expected timeframe.
 If this occurs, you need to be financially prepared to manage both your mortgage and bridge loan payments simultaneously.